Close Banner

 What Lands Are Included or Excluded from Early Entry?

-Disneyland Early Entry - Boys watching Mater
+Frequently Asked Questions About Early Entry at Disneyland Resort - Boys watching Mater

 What was Disneyland Magic Morning?

 Disneyland Magic Morning was a benefit for any guests who purchased 3-day, 4-day or 5-day tickets (no hotel stay required).
 There has been no announcement about its return.
-It allowed people who were not staying on-site to enter the park an hour before opening for one day in the duration of their multi-day ticket or pass.
+It allowed people who were not staying on-site to enter the park an hour before opening for one day of the duration of their multi-day ticket or pass.
 It was only valid one of three days of the week for Disneyland Park, usually Tuesdays, Thursdays or Saturdays.
 Disneyland Magic Morning occurred at the same time as Extra Magic Hours those days.
 There was no Magic Morning access to Disney California Adventure Park.

 How Does Early Entry Affect Crowds?